sonnn1505/Studying/subject.md

 Many start-ups fail in their first year because there is little or no market for their product.

 **5. entrepreneur (n)**
-These entrepreneurs made their money in technology and media.
+These entrepreneurs _doanh nhân_  made their money in technology and media.

 **6. multinational (n)**
-Tesco is one of the biggest multinationals in the UK.
+Tesco is one of the biggest multinationals _các công ty đa quốc gia_ in the UK.

 **7. disruption (n) / disruptive (adj)**
 Airbnb, Netflix and Uber are examples of disruptive brands that have created new markets.